End-of-Life Pain Management for Hospice Patients

 Non-Medication Tactics to Manage Pain

-• Massage therapy
+• Massage

 • Physical or occupational therapy

-• Relaxation or meditation techniques
+• Relaxation or meditation

-• Heat and cold applications
+• Heat or cold packs

 Sometimes, just a nice visit and chat makes a world of difference.
-Our hospice volunteers provide a range of support, from reading at the bedside to providing pet therapy to helping with light administrative duties.
+Our hospice volunteers provide a range of support, from reading at the bedside to pet therapy to helping with light administrative duties.

 Benefits of Effective Pain Management in Hospice